Asian long-horned beetle: Range, habitat, and hosts

 The Asian long-horned beetle is native to eastern Asia, primarily in eastern China and Korea.
 This species was known from Japan in the mid-1800s, but may or may not be native there.
 It is invasive outside its native range.

 In its native range, Anoplophora glabripennis primarily infests plants like maple, poplar, willow, and elm trees.
 In the United States, A. glabripennis has completed development on species of these genera and also Aesculus, Albizia, birch, katsura, ash, planes, and Sorbus.
 In Canada, complete development has been confirmed only on maple, birch, poplar, and willow, although oviposition has occurred on other tree genera.
 Maple is the most commonly infested tree genus in North America, followed by elm and willow.
-In Europe, complete development has been recorded on maple, Aesculus, alder, birch, hornbeam, beech, ash, planes, poplar, Prunus, willow, and Sorbus.
+In Europe, complete development has been recorded on maple, Aesculus, alder, birch, hornbeam, beech, ash, platanus, poplar, Prunus, willow, and Sorbus.
 The top five host genera infested in Europe, in decreasing order, are maple, birch, willow, Aesculus, and poplar.
 Not all poplar species are equally susceptible to attack.
-Other economically important trees attacked include apple (Malus domestica), mulberry (Morus alba), stone fruits (Prunus spp.), pear (Pyrus spp.), roses (Rosa spp.), and black locust (Robinia pseudoacacia).
+Other economically important trees attacked include apple (Malus domestica), mulberry (Morus alba), stone fruits (Prunus spp.), pear (Pyrus spp.), and black locust (Robinia pseudoacacia).